 What is ZooLights?

-Lincoln Park ZooLights is an annual family-friendly free festival.
+Lincoln Park ZooLights is an annual family-friendly festival and tickets are $5 a person (no matter what age).
 The zoo is lit up with over two million lights and every tree in the park is draped with strands.
-Festival activities include:

 TLTip: If you take the kids to see Santa Claus he’ll be in the Kovler Lion House.
 If your children misbehave you can threaten them with more than just coal…